9 Camino de Santiago Routes: How to Choose the Best One

 One of the questions all future pilgrims ask is, “When is the best time to walk the Camino?”

-Here’s an idea of when to walk the most popular paths:
+Here’s an idea of when to walk the most popular Camino routes:

 • You can walk Camino frances almost all of the year.
 Just keep in mind that the first section through the mountains becomes difficult to pass in the winter months.